gilsaputro/aqua-farm-manager/README.md

 ```

 ### Running Binary:
-Once you have cloned the repository and set up the dependencies, you can run the binary using either of the following methods:
+Once you have cloned the repository and set up the docker dependencies, you can run the binary using either of the following methods:

-you can download depedencies using
+Run vendor to download package dependencies

 ```
 go mod vendor